Humbugs/Humbugs.github.io/_products/expressa.md

 height: 145
 depth: 40
 weight:
-meta_description: Expressa chocolates only £3.99/100g.
+meta_description: 'Expressa chocolates only Ãº3.99/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Chocolate]
 colour: [Brown]